Forethoughts/forethoughts-datastudio/docs/index.rst

 Open data studio is an open source project.
 You can easily see source code, understand how it works, and get involved.
-When you need, fork and get your own version
+When you need, fork and get your own version of managed service!

+Also, every time you launch projects